 IBC 2-Way Communications:

-The 2009 International Building Code (IBC) now requires a two-way communication system on ALL NEW CONSTRUCTION for all Areas of Refuge regardless if they have a sprinkler system or not.
-Also significant remodels or change of use of a building may require Areas of Refuge.1007.6.3 Two-Way Communication.
+2009 International Building Code (IBC) requires a two-way communication system for all Area(s) of Refuge in New Construction, Significant Remodels or Change of Building Use, regardless if they have a sprinkler system or not1007.6.3 Two-Way Communication.
 Areas of Refuge shall be provided with a two-way communication system complying with Sections 1007.8.1 and 1007.8.2.1007.8 Two-Way Communication.
 A two-way communication system shall be provided at the elevator landing on each accessible floor that is one or more stories above or below the story of exit discharge complying with Sections 1007.8.1 and 1007.8.2.

 1.)
 Two-way communication systems are not required at the elevator landing where the two-way communication system is provided within areas of refuge in accordance with section 1007.6.3 (Stairwell Areas of Refuges)1007.8.1 System Requirements.
 Two-way communications shall provide communication between each required location (Rath Call Boxes) and the fire command center or central control point location

 (Rath Base Stations) approved by the fire department.
 Where the central control point is not constantly attended, a two-way communication system shall have a timed automatic telephone dial-out capability to a monitoring location or 911.
 The two-way communication system shall include both audible and visible signals.
 Note: Most local Authorities Having Jurisdiction (AHJ) require two way off-site person to person voice communications.1007.8.2 Directions.
 Directions (Part #7049) for the use of the two-way communication system, instructions for summoning assistance via the two-way communication system and written identification of the location shall be posted adjacent to the two-way communication system.1007.9 Signage.
 Signage indicating special accessibility provisions shall be provided as shown: